nathanmarz/storm/docs/Configuration.md

 ---
+title: Configuration
 layout: documentation
+documentation: true
 ---
 Storm has a variety of configurations for tweaking the behavior of nimbus, supervisors, and running topologies.
 Some configurations are system configurations and cannot be modified on a topology by topology basis, whereas other configurations can be modified per topology.

-Every configuration has a default value defined in [defaults.yaml](https://github.com/apache/incubator-storm/blob/master/conf/defaults.yaml) in the Storm codebase.
+Every configuration has a default value defined in [defaults.yaml]({{page.git-blob-base}}/conf/defaults.yaml) in the Storm codebase.
 You can override these configurations by defining a storm.yaml in the classpath of Nimbus and the supervisors.
 Finally, you can define a topology-specific configuration that you submit along with your topology when using [StormSubmitter](javadocs/backtype/storm/StormSubmitter.html).
 However, the topology-specific configuration can only override configs prefixed with "TOPOLOGY".

 Storm 0.7.0 and onwards lets you override configuration on a per-bolt/per-spout basis.
 The only configurations that can be overriden this way are: